DougReeder/elfland-glider/README.md

 ## Aesthetic Design

-Main levels must run at 60 fps on average smartphones, and there is not yet much support for progressive enhancement.
+Main levels must run at 60 fps on smartphones such as the Galaxy S6, and there is not yet much support for progressive enhancement.
 So, realistic rendering is not possible, in general.

 Space and motion are key themes.
 Draw inspiration from nature, Alexander Calder mobiles, and modern dance.